 The University System of Georgia

-The University System of Georgia includes all state operated institutions of higher education in Georgia four research universities, two regional universities, thirteen state universities, twelve state colleges, four two-year colleges, and an independent research unit.
+The University System of Georgia includes all state operated institutions of higher education in Georgia four research university, two regional universities, thirteen state universities, four state colleges, twelve two-year colleges, an independent research unit, and a university center.
 These thirty-six public institutions are located throughout the state.

 The Chairperson, the Vice Chairperson, and other officers of the Board are elected by the members of the Board.
 The Chancellor, who is not a member of the Board, is the chief executive officer of the Board and the chief administrative officer of the University System.

 The overall programs and services of the University System are offered through the three major components: Instruction, Public Service/Continuing Education, and Research.

 Instruction consists of programs of study leading toward degrees ranging from certificates to associate (two-year) level to the doctoral level.
 Requirements for admission of students to instructional programs at each institution are determined pursuant to policies of the Board of Regents by the institution.
 The Board establishes minimum academic standards and leaves to each institution to the prerogative to establish higher standards.
 Applications for admission should be addressed in all cases to the institutions.

 Public Service/Continuing Education consists of non-degree activities, primarily, and special types of college-degree-credit courses.
 The non-degree activities cover a large number of areas of interest and are of several types, including short courses, seminars, conferences, lectures, and consultative and advisory services.
 Non-degree Public Service/Continuing Education is conducted by all institutions.
 Typical college-degree-credit Public Service/Continuing Education courses are those offered through extension center programs and teacher education consortiums.